oscbyspro/Ultimathnum/README.md

 ### What is a data integer?

-A binary integer must provide contigous access to their endianess sensitive body.
-This allocation may be viewed through a data integer.
-Such types keep track of memory alignments and may downsize their element type through reinterpretation.
+A binary integer must provide contiguous access to its endianness-sensitive body, which can be viewed through a data integer.
+Such view types keep track of memory alignments and may downsize their element type through reinterpretation.

 | some DataInteger           | some DataIntegerBody           |
 |:---------------------------|:-------------------------------|
 | DataInt\<Element\>         | DataInt\<Element\>.Body        |
 | MutableDataInt\<Element\>  | MutableDataInt\<Element\>.Body |

-All binary integers agree on this format, which let us perform arbitrary conversions with a fixed set of protocol witnesses.
-Compare this to the square-matrix-of-doom that is formed by generic protocol requirements.
+All binary integers agree on this format, which lets us perform arbitrary conversions with a fixed set of protocol witnesses.
+Compare this to the square matrix of doom that is formed by generic protocol requirements.
 In theory, a binary integer needs two initializers.
 One for aligned loads from compatible sources and one for unaligned loads from unknown sources.
 In practice, this depends on whether the optimizer can turn them into appropriate instructions.

 ```swift